Vitamins for a good sleep

 Vitamin B3 (niacin)

-Important functions: Cellular respiration, healthy nerve function
+Important functions: cellular respiration, healthy nerve function

-Occurrence in food: Fish & meat, eggs, peanuts, peas
+Occurrence in food: Fish & Meat, Eggs, Peanuts, Peas

-Vitamin B5 (pantothenic acid)
+vitamin B5 (pantothenic acid)

-Important functions: Energy production, nerve function
+Important functions: energy production, nerve function

 Occurrence in food: Liver, meat & fish, cabbage, milk, whole grain products

-Vitamin B6
+vitamin B6

 Effect: Like all B vitamins, vitamin B6 is also responsible for the health of the nervous system.
 In addition, our body also uses vitamin B6 to produce glucose, which is needed to regulate our blood sugar levels.
-A deficiency of vitamin B6 can not only lead to psychological stress, but can also promote low blood sugar levels, whereupon the body reacts with an increased release of the stimulating messenger adrenaline.
-Then our sleep suffers in particular, we wake up in the night or earlier in the morning and cannot sleep restfully.
-If the body lacks vitamin B6, the muscles can also be impaired, causing twitches or cramps to occur and making it even more difficult to sleep peacefully.
-Finally, vitamin B6 also contributes to the body's conversion of the amino acid L-tryptophan to serotonin and thus has a direct influence on the hormones that regulate our sleep-wake behavior.
+A lack of vitamin B6 can therefore not only lead to psychological stress, but also promote low blood sugar levels, to which the body reacts with an increased release of the stimulating messenger substance adrenaline.
+Then our sleep suffers in particular, we awakening in the night or earlier in the morning and cannot sleep well.If the body lacks vitamin B6, it can also lead to muscle problems, which can lead to twitching or cramps and make it even more difficult to sleep.
+Finally, vitamin B6 also contributes to the body's own conversion of the amino acid L-tryptophan into serotonin, thus directly influencing the hormones that regulate our sleep-wake behavior.

-Important functions: Nervous and immune system
+Important functions: nervous and immune systems

 Occurrence in food: Meat & fish, whole grain products, lentils, salad, bananas